Spear-thrower: History

-Wooden darts were known at least since the Middle Paleolithic (Schöningen, Torralba, Clacton-on-Sea and Kalambo Falls).
+Wooden darts were known at least since the Middle Paleolithic (Schöningen, Torralba, Clacton-on-Sea and Kalambo Falls), ~400,000 years old.
 While the spear-thrower is capable of casting a dart well over one hundred meters, it is most accurately used at distances of twenty meters or less.
 The spearthrower is believed to have been in use by Homo sapiens since the Upper Paleolithic (around 30,000 years ago).
 Most stratified European finds come from the Magdalenian (late upper Palaeolithic).
 In this period, elaborate pieces, often in the form of animals, are common.
 The earliest reliable data concerning atlatls have come from several caves in France dating to the Upper Paleolithic, about 21,000 to 17,000 years ago.
 The earliest known example is a 17,500-year-old Solutrean atlatl made of reindeer antler, found at Combe Saunière (Dordogne), France.
 It is possible that the atlatl was invented earlier than this, as Mungo Man from 42,000 BP displays arthritis in his right elbow, a pathology referred to today as the "Atlatl elbow," resulting from many years of forceful torsion from using an atlatl.
-At present there is no evidence for the use of atlatls in Africa.
-Peoples such as the Maasai and Khoi San throw spears without any aids, but its use in hunting is limited in comparison to the spear thrower since the animal must be very close and already immobile.
+At present, there is no evidence for the use of atlatls in Africa.
+Peoples such as the Maasai and Khoisan throw spears without any aids, but the use of atlatls in hunting is limited in comparison to spears because the animal must be close and already immobile.

-During the Ice Age, the atlatl was used by humans to hunt Megafauna.
-Ice Age Megafauna offered a large food supply when other game was limited, and the atlatl gave more power to pierce their thicker skin.
+During the Ice Age, the atlatl was used by humans to hunt megafauna.
+Ice Age megafauna offered a large food supply when other game was limited, and the atlatl gave more power to pierce their thicker skin.
 In this time period, atlatls were usually made of wood or bone.
 Improvements made to spears' edge made it more efficient as well.

 In Europe, the spear-thrower was supplemented by the bow and arrow in the Epi-Paleolithic.
-Along with improved ease of use, the bow offered the advantage that the bulk of elastic energy is stored in the throwing device, rather than the projectile; arrow shafts can therefore be much smaller, and have looser tolerances for spring constant and weight distribution than atlatl darts.
+Along with improved ease of use, the bow offered the advantage that the bulk of elastic energy is stored in the throwing device, rather than the projectile.
+Arrow shafts can therefore be much smaller and have looser tolerances for spring constant and weight distribution than atlatl darts.
 This allowed for more forgiving flint knapping: dart heads designed for a particular spear thrower tend to differ in mass by only a few percent.
 By the Iron Age, the amentum, a strap attached to the shaft, was the standard European mechanism for throwing lighter javelins.
 The amentum gives not only range, but also spin to the projectile.